EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} using the curve indicated by ECDH-Curve_U.
 Format an ephemeral public key as a COSE_Key as specified in {{cose_key}}.
 Let X_V be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_V and store it for the length of the protocol.
 Party V MUST be able to retrieve the protocol state using the connection identifier C_V and other information such as the 5-tuple.
-The connection identifier MAY be used with protocols for which EDHOC establishes application keys, in which case C_V SHALL be different from the concurrently used connection identifiers of that protocol.
+The connection identifier MAY be used with protocols for which EDHOC establishes application keys, in which case C_V SHALL be different from the concurrently used identifiers of that protocol.

 *  Select HKDF_V, AEAD_V, SIG_V, and SIG_U from the algorithms proposed in HKDFs_U, AEADs_U, SIGs_V, and SIGs_U.